biscuitlang/bl/docs/src/manual.md

 }
 ```

-It's declared inside *std/print* module and it's available by default.
+It's declared inside *std/print* module.
 From the declaration you can see it takes *format* and *args* as input arguments.
 The type of the *format* argument is compiler internal type *string_view* (representation of any string in the language); *args* argument type is *...* which allows any number of additional values to be passed into the function.

 ### Return